 I love trying new foods, particularly those of other countries and cultures.
 So when a “Best of Burma: Coming Soon” sign showed up in front of the old Shuffles Ice Cream, I jumped for joy – Burmese food was coming to Santa Rosa!

-After they opened last fall, I set out with my husband to try out this new culinary adventure.
+After Best of Burma opened last fall, I set out with my husband to try out this new culinary adventure.
 I had no idea what to expect for our dinner, and I had no idea what type of food Burmese actually was.
 I knew very little about Burma- other than the country was now known as Myanmar, and it’s the home of origin to the Burmese Python.
 But as one always up for new things, I was eager to try it out.

 Our server Kevin was very helpful, and explained that the dishes were served family style, and pointed out what items were the most authentic.
 For someone as clueless to Burmese food as I was, I would say they were similar to Thai – lots of noodle and curry dishes.